Rigidity for Some Cases of Anosov Endomorphisms of Torus: Preliminaries on SRB measures for endomorphisms

 In the setting of the previous Theorem, if $(f, \mu)$ satisfies the Stable Pesin Formula \ref{PesinS}, then for a given subordinate partition $\eta,$ with respect to stable manifolds, we have for $\mu-$ a.e $x \in M.$ Moreover

-Here $\Delta^s(x,y) = \prod_{k = 0}^{\infty} \frac{Jf(f^k(x))}{Jf(f^k(y))}\cdot \frac{J^sf(f^k(x))}{J^sf(f^k(y))}.$ See \cite{PDL2} as a reference.
+Here $\Delta^s_f(x,y) = \prod_{k = 0}^{\infty} \frac{Jf(f^k(x))}{Jf(f^k(y))}\cdot \frac{J^sf(f^k(x))}{J^sf(f^k(y))}.$ See \cite{PDL2} as a reference.

+The theorems on Pesin formulas are true in our setting since every tori Anosov endomorphism is transitive, see \cite{AH}.

-We finalize the preliminaries section with a lemma whose the proof is essentially the same of Corollary 4.4 of \cite{Llave92}, up to minor adjusts using local inverses.
+We finalize the preliminaries section with a lemma whose proof is essentially the same as Corollary 4.4 of \cite{Llave92}, up to minor adjustments using local inverses.

-\begin{lemma} For a $C^{k}, k \geq 2,$ Anosov endomorphism, the conditional measures of stable and unstable S.R.B measures restricted to stable and unstable leaves respectively are $C^{k-1}.$ In particular, if $f$ is smooth, then the conditional measures are smooth. \end{lemma}
+\begin{lemma} For a $C^{k}, k \geq 2,$ Anosov endomorphism, the conditional measures of stable and unstable SRB measures restricted to stable and unstable leaves respectively are $C^{k-1}.$ In particular, if $f$ is smooth, then the conditional measures are smooth. \end{lemma}